We use minimal analytics to improve the site. Is that okay?

 To me, the look a lens produces is very important which is why I like to have so many different lenses, and this is why I still love shooting with the Sony 50mm f1.8 – for the look, not the technical characteristics.

-The Sony 50mm f1.8 has a little bit of a cone shape to the way it renders the bokeh and depth, it feels a bit deeper in the center and pulls out towards the corners where bokeh gets a bit more edgy and swirly.
+The Sony 50mm f1.8 has a little bit of a cone shape to the way it renders the bokeh and depth, it feels a bit deeper in the center and pulls out towards the corners where the bokeh gets a bit more edgy and swirly.
 It’s not the best for the bokeh, but the subject and the focus falloff look great.
 It’s not necessarily a better look than the modern rendered look of the Nikon, it’s just different.

 Breaking Down The Look

 I found this shot below that does a good job of showing everything good and bad about this lens at f1.8.
-There is color and grain on the shot to get an idea of what the image can look like after processing to see if the problems are actual problems.
+There is color and grain in the shot to get an idea of what the image can look like after processing to see if the problems are actual problems.

 Looking at the bokeh, it has a slightly deeper fluffier feel in the center, and it gets a bit more edgy and bushy towards the edges.
 This almost creates an emphasis on the center subject with what almost feels like a bokeh halo around the boy.
 This is a very classic look.